 - United Nations Global Compact (New York)

-- Office of Legal Affairs, United Nations (New York)
+- United Nations Office of Legal Affairs (New York)

-JD students may earn a total of 12 credits (four graded, eight non-graded) for a four to six month fall or spring term externship during the third, fourth, or fifth term of schooling.
-Externships also require submission of a three-draft, 40-page research paper, a bi-weekly reflective journal, and faculty supervision.
-(JD-LLM IHR students can earn such credit during their third, fourth, fifth, sixth, or seventh term of schooling).
-Full tuition of the relevant term is required.
+JD and AJD students may earn a total of 12 credits (four graded, eight non-graded) for a four to six month fall or spring term externship during the third, fourth, fifth, or sixth term of schooling, and may do so only once during their law school education.
+JD-LLM IHR students may earn such credit during their third, fourth, fifth, sixth, seventh, or eighth term of schooling.
+International Externships require submission of a three-draft, 40-page research paper, a bi-weekly reflective journal, and faculty supervision.
+The research paper must not pertain to the direct assignment of the student at the host institution, but can focus on related issues.
+The supervising faculty member must approve the paper topic.
+Full tuition for the relevant term (fall or spring) is required to earn credit for the International Externship.

-JD students may earn a total of four credits (two graded, two non-graded) for a minimum 10-week summer externship during either of their law school summers (JD-LLM IHR students may also do this during their third law school summer).
+JD, AJD, and JD/LLM IHR students may earn a total of four credits (two graded, two non-graded) for a minimum 10-week summer externship.
+JD students may do so during either of their law school summers.
+AJD students may do so during their second law school summer.
+JD-LLM IHR students may do so during their first, second, and/or third law school summers.
 Summer externships require submission of a two-draft, 25-page paper, a bi-weekly reflective journal, and faculty supervision.
-No additional tuition is required for a summer term externship.
+The research paper must not pertain to the direct assignment of the student at the host institution, but can focus on related issues.
+The supervising faculty member must approve the paper topic.
+No additional tuition is required to earn credit for the summer term International Externship.

-Students must be accepted by the relevant institution before being considered for an international externship for credit, which will entail an evaluation of the student’s overall academic performance to date (including grade point average) and whether, in the judgment of the school, the student is well positioned to take advantage of the international externship and perform well both at the institution and in drafting the research paper.
+Students must be accepted by the relevant institution before being considered for an International Externship for credit, which will entail at the Law School of an evaluation of the student’s overall academic performance to date (including grade point average) and whether, in the judgment of the Law School, the student is well positioned to take advantage of the International Externship and perform well both at the institution and in drafting the research paper.